 Broadstairs and St. Peter's is one of the UK's most popular seaside destinations and this results in a large influx of tourists and visitors throughout the year, but especially during the summer months.
-This can lead to long queues of traffic heading to the main beaches and inconsiderate parking along key routes or in residential areas.
+This can lead to long gueues of traffic heading to the main beaches and inconsiderate parking along key routes or in residential areas.
 It is important that the NDP identifies and provides ideas and solutions to the traffic management of the area to ensure that the balance between residents, visitors and the environment can be managed in the most effective way.

-Short term Long term Lobby Thanet District Council regarding the price of parking in district-owned car parks as prices are excessively high in the summer season.
-Raise awareness to visitors and residents about the free parking in Vere Road car park on Saturdays.
-Sell seasonal resident parking vouchers so that residents can park in district-owned car parks at a reduced rate.
-Support the existing bus routes and promote the use of public transport.
-Look into approaches for managing anti-social parking outside schools and on double yellow lines.
-Provide a summer season shuttle service between the railway station and the main beaches and the potential of a park and ride service for holiday peak season tourism.
-Look into ways of working in partnership with other groups to develop and improve the existing cycle network.
+• Lobby Thanet District Council • Look

+- regarding the price of parking in district-owned car parks as prices are excessively high in the summer season. - Raise awareness to visitors and residents about the free parking in Vere Road car park on Saturdays. - Sell seasonal resident parking vouchers so that residents can park in district-owned car parks at a reduced rate. - Support the existing bus routes and promote the use of public transport. - Work with other stakeholders to manage problems with coach parking, to include lack of coach parking in Vere Road and improved enforcement of waiting times at the seafront drop-off point.

+- Look into approaches for managing anti-social parking outside schools and on double yellow lines. - Provide a summer season shuttle service between the railway station and the main beaches and the potential of a park and ride service for holiday peak season tourism. - Look into ways of working in partnership with other groups to develop and improve the existing cycle network and cycle parking facilties.